 The Serengeti National Park is Tanzania’s oldest national park.
 It is the flagship of the country’s tourism industry, drawing in over ninety thousand tourists each year.
 The National Park is located in the Serengeti ecosystem which has attracted a number of famous visitors over the years including Ernest Hemmingway, Peter Matthiessen and Hugo van Lawick, as well as many famous photographers and scientists.
 Here we will provide you with information about the park’s history, details about its wildlife and the reasons why you should include a tour of the National Park in your African holiday plans.

-We are certain that you will fall in love with the natural beauty of the Serengeti National Park.
+You will fall in love with Serengeti National Park

 Image source: https://www.africantrails.co.uk/images/at-1.jpg